-My research interests are in cosmology - I've been working with light curves of type Ia supernovae to measure the equation of state of the dark energy with the ESSENCE project.
-I've worked on modeling SNIa light curves using low-redshift measurements from Prof. Robert Kirshner's SN Group at the CfA, and other nearby SN search programs.
-I'm actively involved in cosmological investigations with variables and explosive transients with Pan-STARRS, particularly if they are SNIa that look funny.
-I work on pipelines for transient searches, HPC codes, larger than the average simulations, and try to observe as much as I can.
+I've worked with light curves of type Ia supernovae to measure the equation of state of the dark energy with the ESSENCE project.
+I've worked on modeling SNIa light curves using low-redshift measurements from the CfA Supernova Group, and other nearby SN search programs.
+I've been involved in cosmological investigations with variables and explosive transients with Pan-STARRS, particularly if they are SNIa that look funny (odd colors, particularly in the ultraviolet, or rapid declines, quirky spectra...).
+I've also worked on pipelines for transient searches, HPC codes, larger than the average simulations, and try to observe as much as I can.

 Now built with vi and less swearing